Shellyspike/Primo/Primo.CronExpression_en.md

 1. **Output**:
    - **Result** — A list of time intervals calculated based on the specified CRON expression.
 2. **Parameters**:
    - **Cron expression** — The CRON expression used for calculating intervals.
+Required.
    - **Start date** — The start date from which intervals are calculated.
+Required.
    - **End date** — The end date up to which intervals are calculated.
+Required.

 #### Get next run times